The Hopf category of Frobenius algebras: Preliminaries and first results

 In other words, $s$ can be viewed as an identity-on-objects morphism of semi-Hopf categories from $\ul A$ to $\ul A^{op,cop}$, where $\ul A^{cop}$ is the semi-Hopf category with co-opposite comultiplications at $A_{xy}$ for every $x,y\in A^0$ and $\ul A^{op}$ is the semi-Hopf category with Hom-objects $A_{xy}^{op}=A_{yx}$ for all $x,y\in A^0$ and composition $\xymatrix{A_{yx}\ot A_{zy} \ar[r]^{\sigma^{-1}} & A_{zy}\ot A_{yx} \ar[r]^-{m_{zyx}}& A_{zx} }$.

 Where (semi-) Hopf categories have a "local" coalgebra structure and a "global" algebra structure, one can also consider dual objects with a "local" algebra structure and "global" coalgebra structure.
-We therefore define the notion of "(semi-)Hopf opcategories", as also used in \cite{BFVV} and \cite{GV}.
+We term such objects "(semi-)Hopf opcategories", as is also done in \cite{BFVV} and \cite{GV}.

 \begin{Definition} A {\em semi-Hopf $\Vv$-opcategory} $\ul A=(A^0,A_{xy})$ consists of a collection of objects $A^0$ and for all objects $x,y\in A^0$ we have an object $A_{xy} \in \Vv$ together with morphisms in $\Vv$ (for all $x,y,z\in A^0$):